keeganasmith2003/appverse_readme_template/README.md

 ## References

-- references to software used by this application / borrowed code
+- References to software used by this application / borrowed code

 ## Collaboration